akuklev/HOCC/lin-types.md

 ==========================================================================================

-In the present document I will sketch how to extend the Higher Observational Construction Calculus HOCC by single-use variables and types for them.
+In the present document I will sketch how to extend the Higher Observational Construction Calculus HOCC by single-use variables and types for them, outline how in this setting the univalent equality turns into entanglement and eventual consistency conditions, and speculate about connections to quantum computations, quantum fields and ”field with one element’ 𝔽₁.

 § Request Endpoints, Continuations, and Sessions
 ------------------------------------------------